starivera/GalSpecFitX/README.md

    ```

 ## DATA PREPARATION
-This software prepares a raw galaxy spectrum for spectral fitting by performing de-redshifting, binning, log re-binning and median normalization routines.
+This software prepares a raw galaxy spectrum for spectral fitting by performing de-reddening, de-redshifting, binning, log re-binning and median normalization routines.
 This ensures the best compatibility with the fitting algorithm.
-Multiple spectra can be combined by creating an Astropy FITS table for each spectrum with columns 'wavelength', 'flux', and 'error'.
-Each table should then be stored in a separate hdu extension under one FITS file.
-Please provide a list of the extension numbers to the 'segments' parameter of your configuration file (e.g. 1,2,3,...).
-If multiple 'segments' are listed, the code will automatically combine the data into one combined spectrum ordered by smallest to largest wavelength before performing the fit.
+GalSpecFitX requires a FITS file containing an Astropy table with ‘wavelength,’ ‘flux,’ and ‘error,’ columns.
+The spectrum must be evenly sampled; otherwise, continuum fitting may become misaligned.

-Please see the example below for instructions on how to save your spectrum to an Astropy table and save it as a FITS file in Python.
+Please see the example below for instructions on how to use Python to merge multiple spectra and the spectres package to achieve even sampling.
+The final data are stored in an Astropy table within a single HDU extension of a FITS file.

 ```
-from astropy.table import Table from astropy.io import fits import numpy as np
+from astropy.table import Table from astropy.io import fits import numpy as np from spectres import spectres

-# Creating sample spectra
+# Function to create sample spectrum
 def create_sample_spectrum(lam_min, lam_max):
     wavelength = np.linspace(lam_min, lam_max, 1000)
     flux = np.random.random(1000)
     noise = np.full_like(flux, 0.05)
-    return wavelength, flux, error
+    return wavelength, flux, noise

 # Creating multiple spectra
-spectrum1 = create_sample_data(4000, 5000)
+spectrum1 = create_sample_spectrum(4000, 5000)
-spectrum2 = create_sample_data(5000, 6000)
+spectrum2 = create_sample_spectrum(5000, 6000)
-spectrum3 = create_sample_data(6000, 7000)
+spectrum3 = create_sample_spectrum(6000, 7000)

+# Combine multiple spectra
+combined_lam = np.concatenate([spectrum1[0], spectrum2[0], spectrum3[0]])
+combined_flux = np.concatenate([spectrum1[1], spectrum2[1], spectrum3[1]])
+combined_noise = np.concatenate([spectrum1[2], spectrum2[2], spectrum3[2]])

+# Create evenly sampled wavelength array
+combined_lam_resamp = np.arange(combined_lam[0], combined_lam[-1], combined_lam[1] - combined_lam[0])

+# Use spectres to resample the combined spectrum
+combined_flux_resamp, combined_noise_resamp = spectres(combined_lam_resamp, combined_lam, combined_flux, combined_noise, fill=0)

+spectrum_resamp = [combined_lam_resamp, combined_flux_resamp, combined_noise_resamp]

-# Create Astropy Tables
+# Create Astropy Table
-table1 = Table(spectrum1, names=('wavelength', 'flux', 'error'))
-table2 = Table(spectrum2, names=('wavelength', 'flux', 'error'))
-table3 = Table(spectrum3, names=('wavelength', 'flux', 'error'))
+table = Table(spectrum_resamp, names=('wavelength', 'flux', 'error'))

-# Convert the tables to FITS HDUs and give them specific names
+# Convert the table to a FITS HDU
-hdu1 = fits.BinTableHDU(table1, name='SPECTRUM1')
-hdu2 = fits.BinTableHDU(table2, name='SPECTRUM2')
-hdu3 = fits.BinTableHDU(table3, name='SPECTRUM3')
+hdu = fits.BinTableHDU(table, name='FULL_SPECTRUM')

 # Create a Primary HDU
 primary_hdu = fits.PrimaryHDU()

-# Create an HDU list with the primary HDU and the table HDUs:
+# Create an HDU list with the primary HDU and the table HDU:
-hdul = fits.HDUList([primary_hdu, hdu1, hdu2, hdu3])
+hdul = fits.HDUList([primary_hdu, hdu])

 # Write the HDU list to a new FITS file
-hdul.writeto('example_multiple_spectra.fits', overwrite=True)
+hdul.writeto('resampled_spectrum.fits', overwrite=True)
 ```

-NOTE: For HST/COS data the 'segments' parameter should be a list of the detector segments contained in an x1dsum.fits file (e.g. FUVA,FUVB).

 ## Optional: Milky Way Absorption line masking

 GalSpecFitX allows the user to mask parts of a spectrum containing milky way absorption lines and exclude them from the fit.
 This is NOT line subtraction.
 The original flux density of the spectrum remains preserved.
-Masking is done by fitting a single gaussian to a line at a given wavelength and finding its approximate width.
+Masking is done by fitting a single gaussian to a line at a given wavelength and approximate width.
 The pixels within this range will simply not be included in the fit.

 ## Configuration File Parameters